 For the vxfs_inotopath() call, the all argument must be 0 to obtain a single path name or 1 to obtain all path names.
 The mount_point argument specifies the file system mount point.
 Upon successful return, bufp points to a two-dimensional character pointer containing the path names and nentries contains the number of entries.
-Each entry of the returned two-dimensional array is MAXPATHLEN in size and must be freed by the calling application.
+Each entry of the returned two-dimensional array is MAXPATHLEN in size and must be freed, along with the array itself, by the calling application.